QueueInc/HAMLET/README.md

 Once you run HAMLET with a specific dataset and a specific metric to optimize, at the top of the window, HAMLET allows to encode both the AutoML search space and the user-defined constraints into the LogicalKB (see the next section for the accepted syntax).

-Two prepackaged LogicalKB can be found in the resources folder of this repository:
+Two ready-to-use LogicalKB can be found in the resources folder of this repository:
 - ```kb.txt``` is a knowledge base containing the search space leveraged in our experiments;
 - ```pkb.txt``` (PreliminaryKB) is a knowledge base containing the search space along with some suggested constraints (discovered in the paper [Data pre-processing pipeline generation for AutoETL](https://www.sciencedirect.com/science/article/abs/pii/S0306437921001514)).

+For the sake of brevity, follows an example with a simplier LogicalKB:

 <img width="960" alt="hamlet_gui" src="https://user-images.githubusercontent.com/41596745/209572069-4e63d9b5-a88d-405b-bf01-cc1a02cd1812.png">